MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-acs-msgraph/includes/05-OpenAI-BYOD.md

 The integration of Azure OpenAI Natural Language Processing (NLP) and completion capabilities offers significant potential for enhancing user productivity.
 By leveraging appropriate prompts and guidelines, an AI assistant can efficiently generate various forms of communication, such as email messages, SMS messages, and more.
 This functionality leads to heightened user efficiency and streamlined workflows.

-While this feature is quite powerful on its own, there may be cases when users need to generate completions based on your company's custom data.
-For example, you might possess a collection of product manuals that may be challenging for users to navigate when they're trying to assist customers with installation issues.
+While this feature is quite powerful on its own, there may be cases where users need to generate completions based on your company's custom data.
+For example, you might have a collection of product manuals that may be challenging for users to navigate when they're assisting customers with installation issues.
 Alternatively, you might maintain a comprehensive set of Frequently Asked Questions (FAQs) related to healthcare benefits that can prove challenging for users to read through and get the answers they need.
 In these cases and many others, Azure OpenAI enables you to leverage your own data to generate completions, ensuring a more tailored and contextually accurate response to user questions.

 In this exercise, you will:

 - Create a custom data source using Azure AI Studio.
-- Start a chat session in the Chat playground to generate completions based upon your own data.
+- Start a chat session in the Chat playground to experiment with generating completions based upon your own data.
-- Explore code that calls the Azure OpenAI API to generate completions based upon your own data.
+- Explore code that uses Azure Cognitive Search and Azure OpenAI to generate completions based upon your own data.

 Let's get started by adding a custom data source to Azure AI Studio.